-The objectives of the investment policy of the District shall be to ensure the safety of the invested funds of the District by:
+The objectives of the investment policy of the district shall be to ensure the safety of the invested funds of the district by:

 - 1. Maintaining sufficient liquidity to provide adequate and timely working funds. - 2.
 Matching the maturity of investment instruments to the daily cash flow requirements. - 3.
 Diversifying investments as to maturity, instruments, and financial institutions where permitted under state law. - 4.
-Attaining the highest possible rate of return (yield) while providing necessary protection of principal consistent with District operating requirements as determined by the School Board. - 5.
+2. Attaining the highest possible rate of return (vield) while providing necessary protection of principal consistent with district operating requirements as determined by the School Board. - 3.
+Matching the maturity of investment instruments to the daily cash flow requirements. - 4.
+Diversifying investments as to maturity, instruments, and financial institutions where permitted under state law. - 5.
 Actively pursuing portfolio management techniques. - 6.
 Avoiding investment for speculation.